 Finish with sewing a clasp across the neck area.

-And guess what, if you made this, you were my pattern tester!
+And guess what, if you made this, you were my pattern tester for the crochet Christmas baby sweater!
 Thank you!
 Let me know how I can improve the pattern, if you understand it well enough, and any other question you have by shooting me an email.

 I’d love to be crochet friends on Instagram!
 I also have a facebook page called Daisy Farm Crafts.
 I’d love to see your finished sweater, so post it on my facebook page or tag me on Instagram!